Bradley-Karat/Hippo_Macro_Micro/README.md

-# Code for "Investigating the in vivo Spatial Distribution of Hippocampal Microstructure and Macrostructure"
+# Code for "Mapping the macrostructure and microstructure of the in vivo human hippocampus using diffusion MRI"

+Karat, B. G., DeKraker, J., Hussain, U., Köhler, S., & Khan, A. R. (2023).
+Mapping the macrostructure and microstructure of the in vivo human hippocampus using diffusion MRI.
+Human Brain Mapping. https://doi.org/10.1002/hbm.26461

 Includes the following files: